Disservin/fastchess/man.md

     Load engine configurations to resume games from previous sessions.

     - file - the file name to load the configuration from.
-    - discard - discard the saved game results.
+    - discard - discard the loaded configuration after loading.
 Defaults to false.
+This lets you specify a filename to save the configuration to, while ignoring it for the current session.
     - outname - the auto-generated file name of the config.
 Default is "config.json".
     - stats - load the stats from the config file.
 Defaults to true.